ismailsakdo/solidWasteTech_JanJun23/README.md

-# This is A Community Project Regarding The Environmental Health Solid Waste ManagemenT
+# This is A Community Project
+# Regarding The Environmental Health Solid Waste Management